Senators Ask Trump's EPA Pick To Disclose His Connections To Energy Industry

 The letter goes on to request details about meetings and emails related to the Rule of Law Defense Fund, which Pruitt help establish to collect large donations from big oil and gas companies including Devon Energy.

-Specifically the senators are seeking "a written explanation of the role you or any other person under your supervision has played" in the Fund's founding and operation, a list of all expenditures greater than $1,000 made to the Fund and a list of meetings times, dates, locations, attendees and agenda items of its fundraisers.
+Specifically the senators are seeking "a written explanation of the role you or any other person under your supervision has played" in the fund's founding and operation, a list of all expenditures greater than $1,000 made to the fund, and a list of meeting times, dates, locations, attendees and agenda items of its fundraisers.

 "Before the Senate votes to confirm you to run EPA, it is important to provide a full disclosure of your relationship with the energy industry so we can determine how that will influence your ability to run the agency."

-As NPR's has reported, environmentalists are bracing for Pruitt's confirmation and worried that he may try to curb much of the agency's power.
+As NPR has reported, environmentalists are bracing for Pruitt's confirmation and are worried that he may try to curb much of the agency's power.
 Earlier this month the Trump transition team sent a 74-point questionnaire to employees at the Department of Energy asking for a list of employees and contractors who attended conferences on climate change.

-The Department of Energy later said it was refusing to provide the names to the transition team.
+The department later said it was refusing to provide the names to the transition team.

 Read the full letter below: